Quitzelcoat/Portfolio/README.md

 16. Fix the animation dots on the home make.
 (Done)
 17. Create the scroll right bar.
 And change the cursor into something smooth.
 (Done)
 18. Create dark theme.
 (Done)
 19. Create all the animations left on the webpage.
 Including animating the page for all the stuff comes up while scrolling.
-20. Now fix it for mobile and tablet version.
+(Done)
-21. Fix the projects needed to be attached to the portfolio.
+20. Fix the projects needed to be attached to the portfolio.
+21. Attach the projects to the portfolio.
 22. Create projects images as well to put in the portfolio.
+23. Fix the portfolio text.
+24. Now fix it for mobile and tablet version.
+25. Upload it online and create a domain.
-23. Link to clandely and also write all the text and different links places.
+26. Link to clandely and also write all the text and different links places.
-24. Make the resume btn work.
+27. Make the resume btn work.

 ## Colors: